aragon/hack/docs/tutorial.md

 ## Running your app locally

-To test out your app without deploying a DAO yourself, installing apps, setting up permissions and setting up APM, you can simply run:
+To test out your app without deploying a DAO yourself, installing apps, setting up permissions and setting up aragonPM, you can simply run:

 ```
 aragon run